anuranbaka/cppnumpy/README.md

 Release ver.
-ALPHA 1.1 1/7/2021
+ALPHA 1.2 2/16/2021

 # CPPNUMPY Matrix Library
-This python-compatible matrix header library was built using a similar structure to the NumPy array.
-The library includes built-in operations for matrix arithmetic, transposition, iteration of elements, dimension broadcasting and the designation of submatrices in a manner similar to NumPy's array slicing.
-The matrix is initialized, stored and printed in row-major order.
-Most notably the library contains a type-caster using Pybind11 to allow functions written in C/C++ to be easily performed on a NumPy array.
+This is standalone C++ matrix header library that was built to be byte compatible with Numpy.
+Included are bindings that correctly propagate memory management and error systems between C++ and Python, so that developers can write code without thinking about where the matrix originated.
+Our design goal was to have a library that maps 1:1 to a basic subset of the Numpy API.
+In the rare case that this isn't possible due to language constraints (such as Python's matrix multiply operator "@" which isn't available in C++) we aim for a close equivalent to minimize mental load when porting code between the two.
+Any code written in C++ that takes in our matrices can be compiled with a special header we provide, and the resulting shared library will be importable as a module in CPython, and the functions/classes will take and return Numpy arrays wherever our matrix class was used.
-Generally speaking, it functions just like the NumPy array, except for the following changes:
+Generally speaking, when writing on the C++ side, functions behave just like in NumPy, except for the following changes:
-- The operator "^" is used for matrix multiplication rather than bitwise XOR
+- The operator "^" is overloaded to perform matrix multiplication rather than bitwise XOR
 - "T" is used for a hard transpose, while "t" is used for a soft transpose
 - Due to limitations of C++ syntax, array slicing is replaced by a "region-of-interest" function (roi()).
 - Array broadcasting is implemented as a function taking a function pointer
-- N-dimensional arrays are not yet supported

 # Usage
 The library supports several basic matrix arithmetic operations: